 If you were not using syncing, you may wish to export to Zotero RDF any items added since the database upgrade and then reimport those into the earlier version.
 Sorting your library by Date Added may help you find such items.

-To temporarily disable further updates, go to the Config Editor in the Advanced pane of the Zotero preferences and set app.update.auto
+To temporarily disable further updates, go to the Config Editor in the Advanced tab of the Zotero settings and set app.update.auto

 to false.
 Note that staying on an old version is not a long-term solution, as old versions are no longer supported and may stop syncing or receiving site-compatibility updates at any time.
 Be sure to post to the Zotero Forums and explain whatever is causing you to downgrade, and make a note to check back periodically to see whether it makes sense for you to re-enable automatic updates.